luciusmagn/nary-lang/README.md

 **Note:** Currently, it's pre-0.1, and is likely to change a bit before it stabilizes enough for a crates.io release.*

+Other cool projects to check out:
+* [ChaiScript](http://chaiscript.com/) - A strong inspiration for Rhai.
+An embedded scripting language for C++ that I helped created many moons ago, now being lead by my cousin.
+* [Dyon](https://github.com/PistonDevelopers/dyon) - A scripting language for writing games in Rust.

 ## Variables

 ```Rust